Berndtsson-Lempert-Sz\H{o}ke Fields Associated to Proper Holomorphic Families of Vector Bundles: Introduction

 where $X_t := p^{-1} (t)$, and whose Hermitian metric on the fiber $\sH_t$ is

 The study of such families of Hilbert spaces was initiated in \cite{bo-annals} by Berndtsson, who considered the case in which $E$ is a line bundle.
-Berndtsson gave such families of Hilbert spaces a complex geometric structure by defining notions of smooth and holomorphic sections of $\sH \to B$, and he noted that in general such structures do not yield vector bundles.
+Berndtsson gives such families of Hilbert spaces a complex geometric structure by defining notions of smooth sections of $\sH \to B$ and a $\dbar$ operator for such sections.
+He notes that in general such structures do not yield vector bundles, even when the family $p:X \to B$ is proper.
 (Some natural examples are discussed in Paragraph \ref{non-loc-triv-examples}.)
 However, even when not locally trivial, $\sH \to B$ resembles a holomorphic Hermitian vector bundle in certain ways.

+In the present article, we mostly study proper holomorphic families of complex manifolds.
 We propose a definition of the curvature endomorphism of $\sH \to B$ (Definition \ref{H-curvature-definition}).
-Our definition agrees with the usual definition if $\sH \to B$ is locally trivial.
-In terms of this curvature, our first result is the following theorem.
+Our definition agrees with the usual definition if $\sH \to B$ is a Hermitian holomorphic vector bundle, i.e., it is locally trivial.
+Our first result is the following theorem.

 \begin{m-thm} Let $(E,h) \to X \stackrel{p}{\to} B$ be a proper K\"ahler family of Hermitian holomorphic vector bundles and let $k \ge 1$ be an integer.
-If the metric $h$ is $k$-non-negatively curved (resp. $k$-positively curved) in the sense of Demailly then $\sH \to B$ is $k$-non-negatively curved (resp. $k$-positively curved) in the sense of Demailly. \end{m-thm}
+If the metric $h$ is $k$-non-negatively curved (resp. $k$-positively curved) then $\sH \to B$ is $k$-non-negatively curved (resp. $k$-positively curved). \end{m-thm}

-\noi Metrics are $1$-positively curved if and only if they are positively curved in the sense of Griffiths, while metrics are $k$-positively curved for every $k$ if and only if they are positively curved in the sense of Nakano.
+\noi The notion of $k$-positivity was introduced by Demailly in \cite[Définition 2.2]{dem-82}.
+Metrics are $1$-positively curved if and only if they are positively curved in the sense of Griffiths, while metrics are $k$-positively curved for every $k$ if and only if they are positively curved in the sense of Nakano.
+If $E$ is a line bundle then all of these notions are equivalent.
 Notions of positivity are recalled in Paragraph \ref{positivity-par}.